adamhoof/CDN77-DNS/README.md

 How long did the task take? (research, implementation, debug)<br>
 How did we think about the task?<br>
 What did we come up with and what did we threw away?<br>
-What would we do if it went to production?<br>
+What would we do if it went to production? -> Proper testing has already taken place on a pre-prod environemnt<br>